 1. Referral for evaluation: When your child is struggling and a learning or attention issue is suspected, you or the school can ask for an evaluation.
 Your request may be accepted or denied.
 Either way, the school must explain its decision to you.
 The school can’t evaluate your child unless you give written permission.

 2. Evaluation: If the school agrees to evaluate your child, the school psychologist and other specialists will give your child various tests.
-They also may observe him/her in the classroom.
+They also may observe the child in the classroom.
 The evaluation will identify whether your child has one of the 13 disabilities covered by the IDEA.
-The evaluation will also provide information about her educational needs.
+The evaluation will also provide information about their educational needs.

-4. Developing the IEP: If your child is eligible for special education, her IEP team creates a plan to meet her needs.
+4. Developing the IEP: If your child is eligible for special education, their IEP team creates a plan to meet their needs.
 You are an equal member of this team and play a very important role.
 You know and understand your child better than anyone else on the team.
-Your insights can help ensure that your child receives the services and supports she needs to succeed in school.
+Your insights can help ensure that your child receives the services and supports they needs to succeed in school.

 For more information on Special Education in South Dakota, please visit: http://www.sdparent.org/web/index.php?siteid=2825&pageid=23010 and review the “What Parents Should Know…About Special Education in South Dakota” guidebook